benjamin-hutchings/comparrison-pytorch-tensorflow-keras/README.md

 streamlit streamlit run .\01_Overview.py
 ```

-Please note you will have to change the file locations to relative paths (add ../) for the .csv files and saved models for full functionality if hosted locally.
+Please note you will have to change the file locations to relative paths (add '../') in:

+- '04_Statistics.py'
+- & '05_Try_the_models.py'

+to correctly target the .csv files and saved models for full functionality if hosted locally.

 ## Thanks for viewing!